Keith Shackell

 Keith John Shackell (born 20 June 1933), is a male former rower who competed for England.

 Biography

 Shackell represented the England team and won a gold medal in the coxless four event at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 All four of the gold medal-winning crew rowed for the National Provincial Bank Rowing Club.

+In 1957 he was part of the National Provincial crew that won the Wyfold Challenge Cup at the Henley Royal Regatta.